jameselks/nsw-property-sales-data-cleaner/readme.md

 Basically:

+* Python to download the latest copy of the (.zip) data files as they are regularly updated

-* Python to extract the data from the .zip files and delete all the junk
+* Python to extract the data from the data (.zip) files and delete all the junk

 * Jupyter to do whatever analysis you want.